Exploring Industries Through Speed Networking

 Exploring Industries Through Speed Networking Header Image

 Join Bloomberg School of Public Health students and alumni for a virtual networking event to explore new industries.
 Each breakout room will include one “host” and several attendees, allowing for engaging conversation and new perspectives.
 Participants will be able to visit multiple breakout rooms during the session.
-Read more about our hosts below.
+Initial details about each breakout room are included here and registrants can read more about our hosts below in their bios below.

 ABOUT Lorna Barungi Muhirwe